Gerardus Mercator

 A large part of Mercator's income came from sales of terrestrial and celestial globes.
 For sixty years they were considered the finest in the world, and were sold in such numbers that there are many surviving examples.
 This was a substantial enterprise involving the manufacture of the spheres, printing the gores, building substantial stands, packing and distributing them all over Europe.
 He was also renowned for his scientific instruments, particularly his astrolabes and astronomical rings used to study the geometry of astronomy and astrology.

 Mercator wrote on geography, philosophy, chronology and theology.
 All of the wall maps were engraved with copious text on the region concerned.
 As an example, the famous world map of 1569 is inscribed with over five thousand words in fifteen legends.
 The 1595 Atlas has about 120 pages of maps and illustrated title pages, but a greater number of pages are devoted to his account of the creation of the universe and descriptions of all the countries portrayed.
 His table of chronology ran to some 400 pages fixing the dates (from the time of creation) of earthly dynasties, major political and military events, volcanic eruptions, earthquakes and eclipses.
 He also wrote on the gospels and the Old Testament.

 Mercator was a devout Christian born into a Catholic family at a time when Martin Luther's Protestantism was gaining ground.
 He never declared himself as a Lutheran but was clearly sympathetic, and he was accused of heresy by Catholic authorities; after six months in prison he was released unscathed.
 This period of persecution is probably the major factor in his move from Catholic Leuven (Louvain) to a more tolerant Duisburg, in the Holy Roman Empire, where he lived for the last thirty years of his life.
 Walter Ghim, Mercator's friend and first biographer, describes him as sober in his behaviour, yet cheerful and witty in company, and never more happy than in debate with other scholars.
-Above all he was pious and studious until his dying days.